michalbakan/michalbakan/README.md

 After working for almost 3 years in the industry I can tell that breaking games and finding defects that effectively fail test runs is what motivates me to work and self-improve.
 Sadly outsource has no more mysteries for me as a regular manual tester, hence why I would love to try new things whether it is gaming or soft industry, I am open to learn new things and new challenges.

 Currently working on creating/updating portfolio as well as strengthening my basics thanks to the udemy courses (I will mention them below).
-Next step will be learning REST API (the basics of HTTP, XML, and JSON) and trying to add some practical things containing that knowledge to the portfolio.
-In the future I also plan on learning SQL and gain basic knowledge of creating websites.

 ## <p align="center">[Visit me on LinkedIn](https://www.linkedin.com/in/micha%C5%82-bakan-b21513284)
 <hr/>